-If you have a low figure of organic traffic, then this may denote that the page is not optimized properly.
-By using SEO strategies or tactics, you can improve the webpage visibility and bring more traffic to your website.
+If you have a low figure of organic traffic, then this may denote that the page is not optimized correctly.
+SEO strategies or tactics can improve the webpage visibility and bring more traffic to your website.

 Measure organic traffic

-When clicking on it, you will get information about the keywords that people are using to find your website.
+You will get information about the keywords people use to find your website when clicking on it.

 SEMrush Brand Monitoring Tools- Projects> Set up a project> Mentions> ‘Link to site’ filter.
 You’ll see all the websites that include links to your website.

-Dwell time is content marketing metrics that measure the average length of time visitors spend on the webpage before returning to SERPs.
-It’s the moment when the visitors just click the link to visit the webpage to evaluate.
+Dwell time is a content marketing metric that measures the average time visitors spend on the webpage before returning to SERPs.
+It’s when the visitors just click the link to visit the webpage to evaluate.

-This is a very important metric for SEO.
-If the visitors come to your webpage and immediately return to SERPs, then this gives a negative signal to the search engine, and it can drop your ranking.
+This is a crucial metric for SEO.
+If the visitors come to your webpage and immediately return to SERPs, this gives a negative signal to the search engine and can drop your ranking.

 Measure Dwell Time

-You can measure it through the bounce rate and time on page.
-If your webpage has a low bounce rate and high time on a page, then this means that visitor stays on the page.
+You can measure it through the bounce rate and time on the page.
+If your webpage has a low bounce rate and high time on a page, then visitor stays on the page.
 Therefore you’ll have a high dwell time.